-Among the earliest empirical investment models was the acceleration principle, or accelerator.9 In modern textbooks, the accelerator model survives as a theory of inventory investment, as discussed in the investment chapter of Mankiw's text.
+Among the earliest empirical investment models was the acceleration principle, or accelerator.9 In modern textbooks, the accelerator model survives as a theory of inventory investment, as discussed on page 481 of Mankiw's text.
 The accelerator is a simple model that incorporates the kind of feedback from current output to investment that Keynes saw occurring through the effect of current output on investors' expectations.

-The accelerator model begins with an assumption that firms' desired capital-output ratio is roughly constant.10 This implies that the desired capital stock for any period t is proportional to the level of output in t, $K_t^ = \sigma Y_t$, where σ (the lower-case Greek letter sigma) is the desired capital-output ratio.
+The accelerator model begins with an assumption that firms' desired capitaloutput ratio is roughly constant.10 This implies that the desired capital stock for any period t is proportional to the level of output in t, $K_t^ = \sigma Y_t$, where σ (the lower-case Greek letter sigma) is the desired capital-output ratio.
 Suppose that firms invest in period t in order to bring their capital stocks to the desired level K{t+1}^ in period t + 1.
-Then, if depreciation is zero (for simplicity), $I_t = K{t+1}^ - K_t$.
+Then, if depreciation is zero for simplicity, $I_t = K{t+1}^ - K_t$.
 But since $K_t^ = K_t$, that means that $I_t = \sigma (Y{t+1} - Y_t)$.
 Thus, the simplest accelerator model predicts that investment is proportional to the increase in output in the coming period.

 Firms, of course, do not observe future output with certainty, so the Y{t+1} term must be interpreted as an expectation.
 The dependence of investment on expectations is both realistic and central to Keynes's ideas.
-However, since we cannot observe expectations of firms about future output, this feature of the accelerator model posed problems for those who wished to implement it empirically.
-The most common way of resolving this difficulty was to assume that firms expect the change in output in the coming period to be equal to the change in the current period.
-In mathematical terms, they assume that $E_t(Y{t+1} - Y_t) = Y_t - Y{t-1}$.
-While modern theorists who are accustomed to using rational expectations will find fault with this myopic theory of expectations, it reflects quite reasonably what Keynes thought was happening in the 1930s-that
+However, since we cannot observe expectations of firms about future output, this feature of the accelerator model posed problems for those who wished to implement it.
+The most common way of resolving this difficulty was to assume that firms expect the change in output in the